 If you are looking for your neighbor clothing from padel, take a look here!

-We had done the review at the time for the previous version of the Technical Veron but, in 2022, the new one came out.
+We did the review at the time for the previous version of Technical Veron but the new one is out.

 We tried it and, on balance, we have noticed some small general improvements, such as a better “premium” racket feel in the hand.

-Besides that we have found the slightly more manageable and responsive 2022 model during the game, but it is a difference that is noticeable on long games or by trying both rackets back to back.
+Besides that we have found the new model slightly more manoeuvrable and responsive during the game, but it is a difference that is noticeable on long games or by trying both rackets back to back.

 For the rest the old and new version are extremely similar, with new graphics and colors.

 We decided to write this paragraph to underline the differences but, apart from these small details, everything we wrote about the old model remains valid.

 For this reason, I leave you with our review of the Technical Veron model, enjoy reading!

 As per the script, the tubular structure is in carbon fiber, classic material that we find on all rackets of a certain level.

 There face instead, is a mixture of carbon fiber and fiberglass, in a combination that the manufacturer has called carbon flex.